 The total average cost of higher education now exceeds $140,000 per child at private four-year colleges.¹ That cost can exceed $70,000-$75,000 a year at select schools — a number that continues to explode.
-But there are several ways young students and their families can save to prepare for the years ahead.
+But there are several ways young students and their families can start saving for college.
 Here we introduce a few popular savings options and dig deep into the one embraced by many parents — the 529 Plan.

 According to Sallie Mae,³ 61 percent of families have no plan to save for college.
 Among those who are saving for college, more than half use general and retirement accounts rather than specific college savings plans.
 It is true that some savings is better than none but a specific college savings plan offers a number of advantages.
 Here are two options:

 UTMAs (Uniform Transform to Minors Accounts) are considered the granddaddy of college savings accounts as they protect assets for minors until they reach the age of majority in their state.
 Depending on the state, every child under 19 years old (or 24 for full-time students) who files as part of their parents’ tax return is allowed a certain amount of “unearned income” at a reduced tax rate: The first $1,000 is tax-free as it is offset by the standard deduction.
 The next $1,000 is taxed at the child’s tax rate.
 Amounts greater than $2,000, however, are taxed at the parent’s rate.

 A Coverdell ESA, or Educational Savings Account, is a trust or custodial account created for the purpose of paying the education expenses of the designated beneficiary.
 The account allows you to make an annual non-deductible contribution to a special investment trust account.
 It can then grow federal tax-free until used for qualified education expenses.
 The limitations of Coverdell ESAs include a $2,000 annual contribution cap and that contributions do not provide state income tax deductions.

 What Is a 529 Plan and What Types Are Available?